monleon96/kika/docs/source/user_guide/tutorials/mctal_files.rst

 Working with MCTAL Files
 ========================

-This tutorial covers how to use MCNPy to work with MCNP MCTAL output files, including parsing, accessing tally data, data analysis, and visualization.
+This tutorial covers how to use KIKA to work with MCNP MCTAL output files, including parsing, accessing tally data, data analysis, and visualization.

 Loading MCTAL Files
 -------------------